charlesbrandt/public/system/linux/ubuntu.md

 Change the Terminal background.
   - Preferences -> Profiles -> Unnamed -> Colors"
   - Uncheck "Use colors from system theme"
+  - Set the default terminal height to be the full height of your desktop
+    (Initial terminal size)

 Change the desktop background. (right-click on the desired image in a file explorer and choose "Set as Desktop Background.")